Tanabata: The Night When Love Prevails

-This festival, which this year runs between July 7th and 9th, was launched to revive the area after the World War II.
+This festival, which this year runs on July 6-8, was launched to revive the area after the World War II.
 More than 500 kinds of decorations — some of them over 50 meters high — adorn the shopping arcade around JR Hiratsuka Station.
 Parades, street performances — for some reason, dinosaurs, and motor shows, too — will entertain the crowds to their best over the three days.

 Anjo Tanabata Festival (Aichi)

-This year held from August 4 through August 6, this popular and picturesque festival boasts one of the longest Tanabata-decorated streets in Japan and is also known for breaking the record of the largest number of “make-a-wish” papers on bamboo branches in the world in 2013.
+This year held on August 3-5, this popular and picturesque festival boasts one of the longest Tanabata-decorated streets in Japan and is also known for breaking the record of the largest number of “make-a-wish” papers on bamboo branches in the world in 2013.
 Another popular event is the “make a wish” balloon release, in which participants write their wishes on a balloon instead of a paper strap and release it simultaneously in the air.
 No doubts here, this is one of the most beautiful and romantic summer events you’ll ever see in Japan!